Salim-Ullah-Sadik/arduino-piezo-step-counter/README.md

-# 🦶 Arduino Piezo Step Counter

-An Arduino-based step counter that uses a **piezoelectric sensor** to detect footsteps through vibration signals.
-The system processes analog input to identify step events and displays real-time step count and voltage on a **16x2 I2C LCD**.
+# Project Overview: Footstep Power Generation and Monitoring System using Arduino

+## 🎯 Problem Statement

+In everyday environments such as roads, walkways, and public spaces, a large amount of **human kinetic energy (footsteps)** is wasted.
+There is a need for a **low-cost and simple system** that can capture this energy and convert it into measurable electrical signals.

+---

+## 💡 Proposed Solution

+This project uses **piezoelectric sensors** to convert footstep pressure into electrical energy.

+- Multiple piezo discs generate voltage when stepped on
+- A **bridge rectifier** converts AC signals into DC
+- Capacitors smooth the signal
+- Arduino processes the signal and counts steps
+- LCD displays real-time **step count and voltage**

+This creates a **low-cost, real-time monitoring system** for footstep energy.

 ---

 ## 📌 Features